trailblazer/trailblazer.github.io/gems/operation/2.0/policy.md

 ## Guard: API

 The `Policy::Guard` macro helps you inserting your guard logic.
-If not defined, it will be evaluated where you insert it. → [Class-level guards](#guard-class-level)
+If not defined, it will be evaluated [where you insert](#guard-position) it.

 {{  "guard_test.rb:proc" | tsnippet : "pipeonly" }}

 The `options` object is passed into the guard and allows you to read and inspect data like `params` or `current_user`.
+Please use kw args.

 ## Guard: Callable